-E20 error and the unit indicates an overcurrent or short circuit in a valve or motor output.
+E20 error: The unit indicates an overcurrent or short circuit in a valve or motor output.

 Safety Warning